Serving

 NOTES:

-1. Kroeung Paste is a popular Cambodian curry paste made of all fresh ingredients.
-My Recipe makes a lot more than you need for this recipe but it can be used in other recipes or frozen for future use.
+is a popular Cambodian curry paste made of all fresh ingredients.
+Making it takes 30 minutes for a lot more than needed for this recipe, but it can be used in other recipes or frozen for later use.
+See our recipe Kroeung Paste.

-2. Eggplants: Small oval Indian eggplants are best for this, but if you don't have them use long narrow Asian or Italian.
+Small oval Indian eggplants are best for this, but if you don't have them use long narrow Asian or Italian.
 Thai eggplants could also be used.
+For details see our Eggplants page.

-3. Shrimp Paste: can be either block form (which you wrap in aluminum foil and roast over a burner or dry fry for a few minutes) or Vietnamese paste from a jar.
+This can be either block form (which you wrap in aluminum foil and roast over a burner or dry fry for a few minutes) or Vietnamese paste from a jar.
 If necessary you can use the more refined Thai shrimp paste.
+For details see our Shrimp Sauce / Paste page.